Sagarika199/assignment2-Anugula/README.md

    ###  Citys and Location

-  This Table discrib tha  important location to visit in the city and spend time.
+  This Table describes tha  important locations to visit in the city and spend time.

  | CITY  | PLACE OF VIST | TIME |
  | ---- | ----- | ------ |